Create your Quote

 Using the Quote Builder

 The Quote Builder allows you to use pre-made quote templates, which is a huge timesaver.
-The quote details will automatically be filled into the quote template, and save you from having to type out the entire quote each time.
+The quote details will be automatically filled in, which saves you from having to type out the entire quote each time.

 Be sure to click that Use Quote Builder button before saving the quote!
 That’s what populates the quote details into the quote template.